Santa Fe High School shooting: Political

 U.S. President Donald Trump expressed his condolences in a press conference shortly following the shootings, and said his "administration is determined to do everything in [its] power to protect our students".
-On May 31, Trump met with victims, families, and others affected, to discuss the event and trying to find prevention methods.
+On May 31, Trump met with victims, families, and others affected, to discuss the event and try to find prevention methods.

 Secretary of Education Betsy DeVos said, "Our schools must be safe and nurturing environments for learning.
 No student should have to experience the trauma suffered by so many today and in similar events prior.
 We simply cannot allow this trend to continue."

 Texas Governor Greg Abbott said in a press briefing that the attack was "one of the most heinous attacks that we've ever seen in the history of Texas schools."
 He also said that the shooter wanted to commit suicide later in the incident and called for all Texans to hold a moment of silence on May 21 at 10:00 AM CDT in honor of the victims, their families and first responders.
 Texas Lieutenant Governor Dan Patrick said the design of Texas schools with "too many entrances and too many exits" may have to be reconsidered.
 He said the issue is "not about the guns, it's about us."